juani8/tribe/TribeBackend/README.md

     - **Current Value**: Leave this empty for now.
 3. **Save Changes**: Click the **Save** button.
 ### **3. Store `authToken` After Login**
+1. **Start the backend server:**
+   - Navigate to the `TribeBackend` directory in your terminal.
+   - Run the command: `npm start` to launch the server and ensure it is running correctly.
-1. **Create Login Request**: In Postman, create a request for your login endpoint.
+2. **Create Login Request**: In Postman, create a request for your login endpoint.
     - **Method**: `POST`
     - **URL**: `http://localhost:8080/auths/sessions`
     - **Body**: